-You have to fulfill the entry requirements no matter which quota you are applying for.
+You have to fulfil the entry requirements no matter which quota you are applying for.

-Are you applying for admission for the Bachelor of Science in Engineering - Mechatronics (19020) in 2018, you have to fulfill the following requirements:
+Are you applying for admission for the Bachelor programme in European Studies in Sønderborg (19225) in 2018, you have to fulfill the following requirements:

 - English on intermediate level (Danish level B)

-- Mathematics on high level (Danish level A)
+- Mathematics on intermediate level (Danish level B)

 The courses have to be passed.